 What I am pretty sure of is that Kayla would totally approve of this Coconut-Vanilla Chia Pudding Parfait (okay, maybe minus the booze, but we’re all about balance, right?)
 I’ve found that it’s the perfect pick-me-up after one of her intense training sessions.
 It’s got tons of protein to keep me satiated plus loads of vitamins and minerals.
 So many good things!

 So tell me, do I have any fellow BBGers out there?
 How do you feel about the new app?
 And for all my readers in general, what are your favorite post-workout meals or snacks that leave you feeling replenished and refreshed?
 I’m going to need lots of healthy, energizing meals over the next few months!

-- One batch of Andy’s Fairfield Granola Note: This will make way more than you actually need, but it’s a great snack to have on hand!
+- One batch of Andy’s Fairfield Granola (link to recipe in notes) Note: This will make way more than you actually need, but it’s a great snack to have on hand!